adefran83/Sort-PDFs/README.md

 Sort-PDFs
 =========
 Searches for PDF in a "master" folder then seperates into sub folder based on a "batch" or the first 5 digits.
-Executes in parallel for faster operation
+Executes in parallel for faster operation.

+Written as C# console application.